pfmc-assessments/lingcod/doc/North.md

 the results based on the geometric means.
 Caveats to this abundance estimate are provided in the detailed document, as well as considerations for using the lander data and the estimation of habitat area.

+#### Oregon hook and line survey in marine reserves

+The Marine Reserve Program in the \gls{odfw} has routinely monitored state marine reserves and associated comparison areas since 2011.
+Surveys in 2011 and 2012 only visited Redfish Rocks marine reserve.
+Surveys from 2013 – 2019 include reserves and
+comparison areas from four marine reserves,
+Redfish Rocks, Cape Falcon, Cape Perpetua, and Cascade Head (Table \@ref(tab:fi-index-ormarres-mr)).
+Each of these marine reserves has one to three associated comparison areas.
+Comparison areas are specifically selected for each marine reserve to be similar in location, habitat, and depth to the reserve but are subject to fishing pressure.
+Not all sites are sampled in each year because of the gradual implementation of the reserve network and availability of staff to execute surveys.

+A 500 meter square grid overlaid on the area defines the sampling units or cells.
+Cells are randomly selected within a marine reserve or comparison area for each sampling event.
+Three replicate drifts are executed in each cell.
+The specific location of the drifts within the cell is selected by the captain.
+Over time, cells without appropriate habitat for the focus species, mainly groundfish, have been removed from the selection procedures, and information from all inactive cells is removed from the data prior to any analyses being conducted.
+The number of cells visited in a day ranges from three to five cells.
+Data are aggregated to the cell-day level.

+Of the 940 total cell-days at 14 areas, 626 (66.6\%) of those
+had positive lingcod catches
+(Table \@ref(tab:fi-index-ormarres-N)).
+The number of lingcod caught ranged from 0 to 34 fish in a cell-day (Figure \@ref(fig:fi-index-ormarres-HistogramofPositiveCatchesLing)).
+Areas differ in both geographic location and the level of fishing pressure experienced or allowed.
+Staff from the Marine Reserves Program suggested that the treatment (reserve vs. comparison area) may not be a delineating factor for the catch of lingcod due to the recent implementation of the reserves.
+It was suggested that data could be aggregated to the site level, functioning at the level of a reef complex, to examine patterns at different locations along the coast.
+However, this may not be possible with the sample size available at some sites.
+\Gls{cpue} was calculated using the number of fish per angler hour, where the number of anglers and hooks are standardized for each survey.
+Angler hours have been adjusted for non-fishing time (i.e., travel time, etc.).

+Additional filtering may not be necessary, as the filtering for active cells has already likely removed any unsuitable sampling units, based on habitat, depth, and local knowledge.
+Based on the annual proportion of positive cell-days and the relatively high encounter rate of lingcod in this survey, there could be enough data to move forward with a time series at a coastwide level.
+Additionally, Redfish Rocks has been sampled yearly since 2011, except for 2018, making it the best single reserve complex to monitor inter-annual trends.
+\Gls{cpue} at this site shows a relatively stable trend since 2011 for lingcod (Figure \@ref(fig:fi-index-ormarres-BoxplotLingcodCPUERedfish)).
+Coastwide, lingcod \gls{cpue} appears to be oscillating around the long-term mean, with the last two years being below average (Figure \@ref(fig:fi-index-ormarres-RelativemeanLingcodCPUE95CI)).